 Optum health insurance plans, which are available to certain people in certain states, often provide coverage for drug rehab in some capacity.
-Optum Care is a network of more than 53,000 doctors and 1,450 clinics across the states in which plans are available.1 Optum Care provides health care coverage to over 19 million people.1
+Optum Care is a network of more than 53,000 doctors and 1,450 clinics across the states in which plans are available.1 Optum health insurance Care provides health care coverage to over 19 million people.1

 - New Jersey

 - New Mexico

 If you have an Optum health insurance Care plan and need to seek treatment for alcohol or drug rehab, you should call the number on the back of your insurance card to learn more about your specific health plan’s coverage details.
 Your plan may provide some (or full) coverage for your treatment.
 You can also call your desired treatment facility and ask if they can verify your benefits for you.

 What does Optum Health Insurance Cover?

 The exact details of your Optum health insurance coverage and benefits will vary based on your plan and location, as some plans will have higher coverage levels than others.
 However, certain health benefits must be covered in some capacity.
 The Affordable Care Act (ACA) mandates that 10 essential health benefits be covered under all health care plans, including mental health services.3 This means that treatment for a mental health or substance use disorder must be covered in some capacity under your health plan.

 The following common treatments are often covered under Optum health insurance Care plans:4